-Recently purchased a Talking Sign(predecessor of the Procaster) from a forum member in like new condition, believe it was Artisan’s originally, and certified with RSS-210 section A2-2/part 15 FCC, operating at 90 mW into antenna(lab test results), with 3 meter 14 gauge wire antenna indoors taped to a wall, I get the same range as my Decade MS-100 BETS-1 did.
-Here’s from my other post my range with Decade……if it comes up…..https://cdn.shortpixel.ai/client/to_webp,q_glossy,ret_img/https://part15.org/wp/wp-content/uploads/hm_bbpui/114420/lm5fc8ivotpcsvhdo9rcdyyrkbiuj48v.jpg
+Recently purchased a Talking Sign(predecessor of the Procaster) from a forum member in like new condition, believe it was Artisan’s originally, and certified with RSS-210 section A2-2/part 15 FCC, operating at 90 mW into antenna(lab test results), with 3 meter 14 gauge wire antenna indoors taped to a wall, I get better range then my Decade MS-100 BETS-1 did.

 Did another walk around test with a Sangean radio and a passive tuneable loop and with the loop did 1 1/2 to 2 times times the range I was getting with the MS-100!
 Listenable.

-With the loop it’s better than the car!
-All noise interference is gone as this overpowers it all indoors.
-Sorry Legacy, but would have a hard time doing a video with a radio, Grundig loop, and a camera!
+With the loop it’s as good as the car but would have a hard time doing a video with a radio, Grundig loop, and a camera!
 Don’t have anyone to carry the camera.

 I realize I don’t need the outdoor set up as the indoor install is good.
 A little humming was solved(almost) by using a desktop “brick” style 12 volt power supply but a little humming is there with computer and compressor/EQ connected but changing radio position nulls it.